University of Maryland College of Arts and Humanities: Dean

-The dean of the College of Arts and Humanities is Bonnie Thornton Dill.
-She is the first woman to become Dean of the College of Arts and Humanities.
-Dill assumed the position of dean in 2011, and succeeded James Harris.
+The dean of the College of Arts and Humanities is Stephanie Shonekan.
+Shonekan assumed the position of dean in 2022, and succeeded Bonnie Thorton Dill who served as dean from 2011-2022.

-Dean's Assistant

-Chant'e Ingram was named Assistant to the Dean in 2019.
-She succeeded Chanel Briscoe.

 Rankings

 The University of Maryland, College Park was ranked #52 in arts and humanities by U.S. News and #82 in the World University Ranking for arts and humanities.